 Biographyk-Cleveland, Roland b.
-August 5, 1911, New Haven, Connecticut; father Henry Edward Cleveland (1895-1957), mother Lillian May Ploff (1884-1963); Attended College; Prior military service in the National Guard, 12th Cavalry, 2 years, served as a medic in the Army 1930-2; Single; Actor (worked for the Federal Theater Project), Masseur, Draftsman, and Teacher; CP January 1938, Federation of Government Employees CIO; Received Passport# 33130, San Francisco series, on January 12, 1938 which listed his address as 3615 Floral Drive, Los Angeles, California; Sailed January 28, 1938 aboard the Lafayette; Arrived in Spain via Agullana on February 3, 1938; Served with the XV BDE, Lincoln-Washington BN, Company 2, Medic; Rank Soldado; Missing in action July 28, 1938, Gandesa, Ebro Offensive.
+August 5, 1911, New Haven, Connecticut; Father Henry Edward Cleveland (1895-1957), mother Lillian May Ploff (1884-1963); Attended college at Yale; Prior military service in the National Guard, 12th Cavalry, 2 years; Served as a medic in the Army 1930-2; Single; Actor (worked for the Federal Theater Project), Masseur, Draftsman, and Teacher; CP January 1938, Federation of Government Employees CIO; Received Passport# 33130, San Francisco series, on January 12, 1938 which listed his address as 3615 Floral Drive, Los Angeles, California; Sailed January 28, 1938 aboard the Lafayette; Arrived in Spain via Agullana on February 3, 1938; Served with the XV BDE, Lincoln-Washington BN, Company 2, Medic; Rank Soldado; Missing in action July 28, 1938, Gandesa, Ebro Offensive.

 Siblings: brother Herbert Cleveland (1915-1922), sisters Ellen May Cleveland (1916-1986) and Shirley Eta Cleveland(?-?).

 Source: Scope of Soviet Activity; Figueres List; Pay; RGASPI Fond 545, Opis 6, Delo 873, ll.
 18-20; USSDA 2:0451; Alvah Bessie, Men in Battle.
 Code A